Tilesets API recipe reference

 may be a constant number, or it may be an expression that evaluates to a number.
 A typical use for an expression for the simplification

-would be to use a minimal simplification at the layer's maximum zoom level, so it can be overzoomed with high precision, but to use a larger simplification at lower zoom levels that will never be magnified very far.
+would be to use a minimal simplification at the layer's maximum zoom level, so it can be overzoomed with high precision, but to use a larger simplification at lower zoom levels that will never be magnified far, as in the example below.

 Optional field | Description | Data type |